 Tile Pro (2020)

-The new Tile Pro is only different from the 2018 model in a subtle design update.
+The 2020 Tile Pro is only different from the 2018 model in a subtle design update.
 Instead of textured plastic it's now smooth.

 Tile used to specify the water resistance rating of IP55 (splash proof) but the new model is just called 'water resistant'.